Ne'emanei Torah Va'Avodah: Education

 NTA reinforces the values of Torah and Avodah by teaching the social responsibility of the religious population within the broader national context.
 In the religious Zionist school system, it emphasizes that religious schools should be public—open to all without elitism or discrimination.
 It promotes mathematics and science study in the religious school network.

 In the youth movement sector, it supports the continuation of traditional Torah and Avoda values, specifically in the Bnei Akiva youth movement.
 NTA believes that youth groups such as Bnei Akiva should model social responsibility with equal opportunities for both genders to participate fully in religious life, without taking any particular political stances.
-The organization provides educational seminars for youth and adults on Torah learning for women and the integration of women into the Israeli Defense Forces.
+The organization provides educational seminars for youth and adults on Torah learning for women and the integration of women into the Israel Defense Forces.